Polyhadrix/Team-2-Project-Repository--RADX-LITE/README.md

 # Team-A-Project-Repository
-Honestly...
-I don't know what "dank" means in the context of internet jargon.
+I honestly don't know what "dank" means in internet jargon.

 UPDATE: NOW WindowBuilder COMPATIBLE! =D

-Added `PatientPortal.java` which is a reworking of `PatientReg.java` that utilizes the java.swing package's "GridBagLayout" layout manager for an elastic layout and also introduces many helper functions to reduce code repetition.

-Note: It is still a work in progress.
-I have yet to add the LayeredPanels effect present in the original, and still need to implement the functions for improved database communication.
-I hope to post an update with those tomorrow noon (4/21/2020).

 ## How to Run